FionaMacNeill/researchportfolio/content/post/2021/07/What makes an online space inclusive?/index.md

 - Respect the decision of attendees to keep their webcam turned off.
 - Provide an icebreaker or warm-up activity.

-<iframe src="https://embed.polleverywhere.com/discourses/jebaAn42CNhPAhaOiiJJB?controls=none&amp;short_poll=true" width="800px" height="600px"></iframe>
-In case you cannot access the embedded content above, <a href="https://www.polleverywhere.com/discourses/jebaAn42CNhPAhaOiiJJB?preview=true&amp;controls=none">here is a direct link to the results</a>.
+Access the first poll results, <a href="https://www.polleverywhere.com/discourses/jebaAn42CNhPAhaOiiJJB?preview=true&amp;controls=none">via this direct link</a>.

 #### Part 2: Technology Factors
 What accessibility features or tools should be in-place during an event to help people feel included?